The drop-ship's altitude warning had been going off for about ninety seconds.

 "Point," she said.
 "Iharu second.
 I'm third.
 Hiro on the rear."

-Hiro started to object on principle.
-He stopped, because he was not stupid, and being rear meant he could keep his back to the rocks for as long as the path allowed.
+Hiro started to object on principle, then stopped.
+Rear guard meant he could keep his back to the rocks for as long as the path allowed, and Hiro was scared rather than stupid.

 They moved.